rochesterxugroup/csc_249_final_proj_a2d_cls/README.md

 ## Submission
 We will evaluate your model on the testing set and the results should be a (NXnum_cls) array containing predictions saved as "results.pkl", where N (1044) refers to testing set size and num_cls (43) is the number of classes, and the elements are 0 or 1.
 You may follow the test.py to do testing.

-## Baseline (NOT RELEASED FOR STUDENTS)
-A simple baseline model is implemented.
-It uses Res152 to extract image features and then use MLP to make prediction.
-Since it is a multi-label multi-class problem, the final fc layer will predict num_cls outputs and then use sigmoid function for each output to predict its possibility (whether the class exists).

-Training time: each epoch takes around 120s (2mins).
-After 10 epoches training (< 30 mins), the model can achieve: Precision: 23.8 Recall: 30.5 F1: 25.2 on validation set.